koushil-mankali/uclone/readme.md

 <div id="how_to_use"></div>
 <h2>How to use this Project :</h2>

-->First you have need to do some changes in the file / add some details which are mentioned below.
+->First you have need to do some changes in the file / add some details which are mentioned below.<br />

 1)As this project has EMail conformation feature which uses SMTP you need a mail account so you have to add you'r mail id details in required file to run SMTP feature.

 ->Add you'r email account details in

-a)signup.php  // line no. 46,47
+a)signup.php  // line no. 46,47 <br />
-b)instructor/signup.php  //line no. 46,47
+b)instructor/signup.php  //line no. 46,47 <br />

-2) Now as we use Paytm payment gateway in this project we need to specify paytm merchant account details in the file "database/keys.php".
+2) Now as we use Paytm payment gateway in this project we need to specify paytm merchant account details in the file "database/keys.php".<br />
-It is (keys.php) is imported in paytm gateway file so you have to mention you'r merchant id and key here and it will be automatically be imported to paytm gatway file.
+It is (keys.php) is imported in paytm gateway file so you have to mention you'r merchant id and key here and it will be automatically be imported to paytm gatway file.<br />

 3) To get some sample data in you'r course videos section replicate the video file in "videos folder" with following names (dont forget to provied exact .m4v extension as it is saved in database as .m4v).